The Bird’s Word Blog

 Top 6 Myths about African Safaris

 African safari.
 It’s the dream we’ve all dreamed of.
-Or…maybe not, if we’ve heard and believed the rumors and myths that swirl around this literally awesome destination.
-We’d like to set the record straight on these myths, so that if Africa ISN’T already on your ‘must visit’ destination list now, it will be soon.
+Or… maybe not, if we’ve heard and believed some of the misconceptions that swirl around this literally awesome destination.
+We’d like to set the record straight on these myths, so that if Africa ISN’T already on your “must visit” destination list now, it will be soon.

 0. Africa is a country